As we can see from its current applications, the potential uses for artificial intelligence in retail are endless.

-As the technology improves, large, generic marketing campaigns will be replaced by smaller, more personalised messages.
+As technology improves, large, generic marketing campaigns will be replaced by smaller, more personalised messages.

 One company leading the way in this application of artificial intelligence in retail is Ometria.

-As evidenced by their work with Charlotte Tilbury, Ometria are effectively combining customer and marketing data with Ai and machine learning tools.
+As evidenced by their work with Charlotte Tilbury, Ometria is effectively combining customer and marketing data with Ai and machine learning tools.

 While this use of artificial intelligence in retail is close to becoming a reality, another potential application is also being developed.